 Want all your social media in 1 place?
 Momento helps you privately capture your daily activities, thoughts, ideas and photos, and combines them with your activity from social networks to create a complete picture of your social life.

-#6 Attention Exercise (NO LONGER AVAILABLE)
+#6 Attention Exercise

 This app for kids with ADHD sharpens their ability to focus using simple drawing tasks.
 It takes just minutes per day and kids find it fun.
 The best part: it’s free!